zhassan699/Gemography_coding-challenge/README.md

 # Gemography_coding-challenge

-i didn't really understand the
+i didn't really understand the :

-##For every language, you need to calculate the attributes below point_down:
+For every language, you need to calculate the attributes below point_down:

     Number of repos using this language
     The list of repos using the language